-A. The Prescription Drugs must be dispensed on or after the Plan Participant's Effective Date by a licensed pharmacist or a pharmacy technician under the direction of a licensed pharmacist, upon the prescription of a Physician or an Allied Health Professional who is licensed to prescribe drugs.
-Benefits are based on the Allowable Charge that the Claims Administrator determines and only those Prescription Drugs that the Claims Administrator determines and only those Prescription Drugs may be subject to Step Therapy or require prior Authorization as shown on the Schedule of Benefits.

-- B. Some pharmacies have contracted with the Claims Administrator or with the Claims Administrator's Pharmacy Benefit Manager to accept a negotiated amount as payment in full for the covered Prescription Drugs that they dispense.
+- A. The Prescription Drugs must be dispensed on or after the Plan Participant's Effective Date by a licensed pharmacist or a pharmacy technician under the direction of a licensed pharmacist, upon the prescription of a Physician or an Allied Health Professional who is licensed to prescribe drugs.
+Benefits are based on the Allowable Charge that the Claims Administrator determines and only those Prescription Drugs that the Claims Administrator determines are Medically Necessary will be covered.
+Certain Prescription Drugs may be subject to Step Therapy or require prior Authorization as shown on the Schedule of Benefits. - B. Some pharmacies have contracted with the Claims Administrator or with the Claims Administrator's Pharmacy Benefit Manager to accept a negotiated amount as payment in full for the covered Prescription Drugs that they dispense.
 These pharmacies are Participating Pharmacies.
 Benefits are based on the Allowable Charge as determined by the Claims Administrator.
 The Allowable Charge for covered Prescription Drugs purchased from Participating Pharmacies is based on the amount the Claims Administrator pays its Pharmacy Benefit Manager.
-The Claims Administrator uses the amount paid to its Pharmacy Benefit Manager to base the plan's payment for the Plan Participant's covered Prescription Drugs and the amount that the Plan Participant must pay for covered Prescription Drugs.
+The Claims Administrator uses the amount paid to its Pharmacy Benefit Manager to base Our payment for the Plan Participant's covered Prescription Drugs and the amount that the Plan Participant must pay for covered Prescription Drugs.
 To obtain contact information for Participating Pharmacies, the Plan Participant should contact Our customer service department or the Pharmacy Benefit Manager at the telephone number on the ID card. - C. The Plan Participant should present the ID card to the pharmacist when purchasing covered Prescription Drugs at a Participating Pharmacy.
-The Deductible Amount must be satisfied before any Coinsurance will apply.
-If the Plan Participant has not met the Deductible Amount, the Participating Pharmacy may collect one hundred percent (100%) of the discounted cost of the drug at the point of sale.
-If the Plan Participant has met the Deductible Amount, the Plan Participant will pay the Coinsurance shown on the Schedule of Benefits.
-The Participating Pharmacy will electronically submit the Claim for the Plan Participant. - D. Prescription Drug Formulary
+The Prescription Drug Deductible Amount, if shown on the Schedule of Benefits, must be satisfied before any Copayment or Coinsurance will apply.
+If the Plan Participant has not met the Prescription Drug Deductible Amount, the Participating Pharmacy may collect one hundred percent (100%) of the discounted costs of the drug at the point of sale.
+If the Plan Participant has met the Prescription Drug Deductible Amount, the Plan Participant will pay the Copayment or Coinsurance shown on the Schedule of Benefits.
+The Participating Pharmacy will electronically submit the Claim for the Plan Participant.

+D. Prescription Drug Formulary